 imput button to the right.

 Note: In order to demonstrate the location of left (dynamic) and right (static) set of configurators a red line has been added into the image.

 By creating the data binding

-assure that the specific property of a graphic item is modified based on the changes of the current value of connected variable.
-By default, each graphic panel (and each graphic item) is refreshed twice every second (the refresh frequency can be modified in the PmRoot
+object is modified based on the changes of the current value of connected variable.
+By default, each graphic panel (and each Pmg

 object, on the "Application

-" page, in the "Panels timer period
+" tab, in the "Panels timer period

-" configurator).
-Each time the item is refreshed, it evaluates the data binding and detects the value of the connected variable and changes its own properties accordingly.
+object is refreshed, it evaluates the data binding and detects the value of the connected variable and changes its own properties accordingly.

-Select the PP - Binding to Promotic object property
+Select the "PP - Data binding to Pma object property

-data binding.
+" data binding.
 In the "Object

-Note: The path to the "Temperature" object can be defined as absolute or relative.
+Note: The path to the "Temperature" object can be entered as absolute or relative.
 In our case it is better to use the relative path.
 Based on the relative path definition it would be possible to, for example, copy the Boiler1 folder and the data binding would still be connected with the correct data.
 If the absolute path was used then the connection would still point to the Temperature variable in "Boiler1".

-graphic item configurator and the Value
+object and the Value

 of the "Temperature" variable.
 In the data binding button, you can now see "PP"

-into the "Title
+and in the "Title

 The data binding that will modify the height of the bar can be created the similar way as the binding to text field.

-item that you want to copy
+object that you want to copy

 : Editing on value location.

-Create the data binding the similar way as in previous items and connect this graphic item with the "Power" variable.
+Create the data binding the similar way as in previous Pmg

-configurator) to the "Power" variable.
+" configurator) to the "Power" variable.